MDF Scholarship

 The Motyka Dannin Osteopathic Educational Foundation, Inc. (Motyka Dannin Foundation) was formed at the initiative of the Indiana Osteopathic Association (IOA) to raise and distribute funds primary in support of osteopathic medicine.
 This includes scholarships, grants for research, seminars, and similar programs.
 Scholarships are provided in the form of forgivable loans.

-*All materials must be received in the office by this deadline; fax/email/courier received after this time will be considered late.
+*All materials must be received in the office by this deadline; email/courier received after this time will be considered late.

 Forgivable Loan Program: